Fluqz/synthesizer/to-do.md

 #IDEAs

+Use Oscilloscope's frequency for visuals

+Make multiple synthesizers at the same time

+Set tracks to midi channels.
+Can it play multiple sequences at the same time?
+Every sequence on one channel?

+Make a sequencer and add tracks that will play the sequence.

+Or make a sequence per synthesizer

 - Enter fullscreen mode and disable all UI
 - moodlight background easy smoothly between colors
 - sequencer - use keys to click in notes for the sequencer.